dbejarano31/Master-Thesis-Information-Management/README.md

 ## Update
 * We have already downloaded a bunch of filings (424B5s and 8-Ks mainly)
-* We have already defined the rules to parse the risk factors off of one 424B5 filing.
-Now we are working on generalizing the functions.
+* We already managed to define the functions to parse all the 424B5 filings.
+It works, but the text contains all the html tags.
+So now we are working on how to clean the html.
-* The approach taken only works for the 424B5 filings, since it is based on the title headers of the risk factors section.
-We need to work on parsing the 8-K filings, because their headers are different.